Museums in Amsterdam

 Must-see museums in Amsterdam

 In Amsterdam, you’ll find enough museums to spend an entire month wandering through museums.
 However, most people only have a few days in the city, thus we selected three museums that you really can’t miss out on.
 If you have enough time, you might want to check out some of the other museums in Amsterdam as well!
-Even if you’re usually no the type of person that likes to visit museums, Amsterdam has some peculiar ones that might trigger your curiosity.
+Even if you’re usually not the type of person who likes to visit museums, Amsterdam has some peculiar ones that might trigger your curiosity.

 Rijksmuseum